Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Discussion

 However, despite being more reliable, these PDFs can be loosely constrained and present non-Gaussian shapes, and sometimes even show multi-modality, which makes it very difficult to make correct population inference based on them.
-The standard population inference method presented in Sect.~\ref{parametric method} is able to make a proper modelling and take into account the full PDFs, but it assumes they always provide the true posterior probabilities, i.e., they are unbiased.
+The standard population inference method presented in Sect.~\ref{parametric method} is able to make a proper modeling and take into account the full PDFs, but it assumes they always provide the true posterior probabilities (i.e., they are unbiased).
 We find clear cases this assumption is violated.
 In particular, the PDFs of $N_\mathrm{H}$ for unabsorbed objects are biased, because the likelihood may become insensitive to the value of the parameter if it is too low, resulting in a flat posterior, limited only by the prior.
 The bias is a priori unknown, and therefore cannot be easily corrected.
-In the new method (ReMPI) we propose here, we model the stacked PDFs by summing the PDFs that are expected from the parent distribution.
-These expected PDFs are determined using a transfer function -- called ``response'' in analogy with the standard way of analyzing X-ray spectra -- that takes into account the biases resulting from the fitting process.
-The response is constructed by simulating a large realistic sample of sources that are added onto the real image data and extracted with the same source detection tool and the same background as those of real sources, such that the simulated sources have the same selection function as the real sources (see Sect.~\ref{simulation} for details).
+In the new method (FFPI) we proposed here, we modeled the stacked PDFs by summing the PDFs that are expected from the parent distribution.
+These expected PDFs were determined using a transfer matrix, in analogy with the standard way of analyzing X-ray spectra, that takes into account the biases resulting from the fitting process.
+The matrix is constructed by simulating a large realistic sample of sources that are added onto the real image data and extracted with the same source detection tool and the same background as those of real sources, such that the simulated sources have the same selection function as the real sources (see Sect.~\ref{simulation} for details).